cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 #### Directory Check

 If the file being checked is a directory, it will check to see if the directory name is valid or not.
-If it is, then it will add the path to the thread struct for itself or any other available thread to encrypt.
+If it is, then the child thread will add that path to the thread struct for itself or any other available thread to encrypt.

 ![alt text](/uploads/Conti15.PNG)